pandoro and vanilla bombe alaska

 - 2 cups (440g) caster (superfine) sugar

-- Using a palette knife, spread the meringue over the pandoro.
-Using a kitchen blowtorch, toast the meringue until golden brown.
+- Place the pandoro on a cake stand or plate.
+Using a palette knife, spread the meringue over the pandoro.
+Using a small kitchen blowtorch, toast the meringue until golden brown.
 Serve immediately.
-Serves 8.
+Serves 8

-+ Pandoro is an Italian star-shaped sweet yeasted bread, available from delicatessens and selected greengrocers.
-If you can’t find pandoro, use plain or fruit panettone.
++ Pandoro, meaning ‘golden bread’, is an Italian star-shaped sweet bread, available from delicatessens and Italian grocers.
+If you can’t find pandoro, you can use plain or fruit panettone.

-++ Sloe gin has a fruity flavour which works beautifully with the bombe alaska.
-If unavailable, omit from the recipe.
+++ Sloe gin has a fruity flavour which complements this dessert well.
+If unavailable, simply omit it from the recipe.